byteever/byteever-sniffs/README.md

 ### IDE Integration

-Some IDE integrations of PHPCS fail to register the `byteever-Default` ruleset.
+Some IDE integrations of PHPCS fail to register the `ByteEver-Default` ruleset.
 In order to rectify this, place `.phpcs.xml.dist` at your project root:

 ```xml
 <?xml version="1.0"?>